-As of 12 February 2013 the Group disposed of all of its investment in PBZ Invest, previously 100% owned by Privredna banka Zagreb d.d., to VUB Asset Management from Slovakia (also part of Intesa Sanpaolo Group).
+As of 12 February 2013 the Group disposed of all of its investment in PBZ Invest, previously 100% owned by Privredna banka Zagreb dd, to VUB Asset Management from Slovakia (also part of Intesa Sanpaolo Group).
 As part of the transaction, the Bank acquired a 9.32% shareholding in VUB Asset Management, which was accounted for at fair value on the date of acquisition.
 Prior to disposal, in the Bank's separate financial statements, investment in PBZ Invest was carried at cost which amounted to HRK 5 million while in the consolidated financial statements, its assets and liabilities were fully consolidated.
 Following the disposal, the Group lost the control over its investment and consequently derecognised the assets and liabilities of PBZ Invest.
-The comparatives in the consolidated balance sheet and income statement are not restated.
 Profit arising on disposal was recognised in the income statement.
 For details, please refer to Note 23.